nixe64/Home-Assistant-Blueprint/docs/Support.en.md

 ### How to get Help

-My projects use GitHub Issues to track bug reports and feature requests.
+This project uses GitHub Issues to track bug reports and feature requests.
 Please **search existing Issues first**, before making a new request.

 If you have any problems or suggestions for improvement that have not yet been described, simply open a new [issue][issue-url].